 FAQs About Coronavirus (COVID-19) and CNPA Primary Care Practices

-We've compiled frequently asked questions about how the CNPA primary care practices are responding to coronavirus.
-Please read to learn how we are changing some of our office operations to adapt to the situation while remaining open and available to our patients.
+We've compiled frequently asked questions about how the CNPA primary care practices are responding to coronavirus (COVID-19).
+We have changed some of our office operations to adapt to the situation while remaining open and available to our patients.

-- Section 2: Questions About Scheduling In-office and Telehealth Visits
+- Section 2: Scheduling In-office and Telehealth Visits

 - Section 3: Family, School and Daycare Tips